List of Samuel L. Jackson performances

 Beginning with The Phantom Menace in 1999, Jackson played Mace Windu in the Star Wars prequel trilogy, and he has reprised the role in later entries.
 In 2000, he had a leading role in the remake of Shaft.
 Also that year, he starred opposite Bruce Willis in the M. Night Shyamalan-directed Unbreakable.
 He returned to this role in Glass (2019).
 In 2004, he voiced Frozone in Pixar's The Incredibles and Officer Frank Tenpenny in the video game Grand Theft Auto: San Andreas.
-Jackson first appeared as Nick Fury in Iron Man (2008) and has reprised the role in ten other Marvel Cinematic Universe films.
+Jackson appears in the Marvel Cinematic Universe as Nick Fury, starting in Iron Man (2008) and has reprised the role in ten films and three television series.
 In 2011, he starred opposite Tommy Lee Jones in The Sunset Limited, an adaptation of Cormac McCarthy's play of the same name.
 The following year, he collaborated with Tarantino again on Django Unchained.
 He starred opposite Kurt Russell in The Hateful Eight (2015), also directed by Tarantino.
 In the latter half of the 2010s, Jackson starred in blockbuster films such as Kingsman: The Secret Service (2015) and Kong: Skull Island (2017).

 Jackson has appeared in three stage productions.
 In the early 1980s, he performed in Off-Broadway productions of Mother Courage and Her Children and A Soldier's Play.
 From 2011 to 2012, he portrayed Martin Luther King Jr. in The Mountaintop on Broadway.
 Jackson has also lent his voice to six video games and two audiobooks.
-He is scheduled to receive an Academy Honorary Award in 2022.
+He received an Academy Honorary Award in 2022.